garrialmighty/CodingAssignment/README.md

 For Android this can be done locally using [`keytool`](https://reactnative.dev/docs/signed-apk-android#generating-an-upload-key) or [Android Studio](https://developer.android.com/studio/publish/app-signing#generate-key).

-Unlike Android, Apple requires developers to be, or is part of a team, that is enrolled in Apple's Developer Program.
+Unlike Android, Apple requires developers to be, or is part of a team that is, enrolled in Apple's Developer Program.
 That being said, once the developer's account has the correct role, creating a distribution certificate can be done either in [Xcode](https://help.apple.com/xcode/mac/current/#/dev154b28f09) or through the [developer portal](https://developer.apple.com/help/account/create-certificates/create-enterprise-distribution-certificates).
 Apart from the signing certificate, a provisioning profile is also required for signing ipa's.
 This can only be done in the [developer portal](https://developer.apple.com/help/account/manage-profiles/create-an-app-store-provisioning-profile) and once created can be synced in Xcode.
 This can also be managed automatically via cloud signing.

 #### Building

 For Android, simply go to the Android folder (`cd android`) and run `./gradlew bundleRelease`.
 This will create an aab (Android App Bundle) inside `android/app/build/outputs/bundle/release` to be uploaded to Google Play Console.

 For iOS, building is done via Xcode.
-Once the ios workspace is open go to `Product` -> `Archive`.
+Open the iOS workspace and go to `Product` -> `Archive`.
 Once archiving is complete, a window will pop-up showing the archive with an option to `Distribute App`.
 Clicking on the option will go through the workflow to upload to App Store Connect.

 > **_IMPORTANT:_** There are configuration steps required to make sure both the iOS and Android projects are able to detect and use the generated signing certificates.
 These steps are outside the scope of this document.